cilium/tetragon/docs/content/en/docs/installation/runtime-hooks.md

 cannot contact the Tetragon agent.

 You may want to stop certain workloads from running.
-For other workloads (for example, the tetragon pod itself) you probably want to do the opposite and let the them start.
+For other workloads (for example, the tetragon pod itself) you probably want to do the opposite and let them start.
 To this end, `tetragon-oci-hook` checks the container annotations, and by default does not fail a container if it belongs in the same namespace as Tetragon.
 The previous messages concern the tetragon containers (`tetragon-operator` and `tetragon`) and they indicate that the choice was made not to fail this